onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-4/README.md

 Create the PVC by executing a command like this:
 <code>$ kubectl apply -f sdc-stage-libs-pvc.yaml</code>

-Inspect the PVC and wait until the its status is <code>Bound</code>.
+Inspect the PVC and wait until its status is <code>Bound</code>.
 For example here's what I see in my environment:

     $ kubectl get pvc
     NAME                 STATUS   VOLUME                                     CAPACITY   ACCESS MODES